danachermesh/PUI2017_dcr346/PUIextracredit_dcr346/README.md

 All data included is from year 2016 and were normalized by ...... (housing units/ income? total pop?/??
 TBA) All private information were excluded.

+## Acknowledgment
+ This project is an expansion of my [former work](https://github.com/danachermesh/CivicAnalytics2017_dcr346/blob/master/Problem%20set%20-1/dcr346_CAproblemset1.ipynb) that had been done as a part of Civic Analytics course, taught by Prof. C.E.
+Kontokosta, NYU CUSP Fall 2017.

+ For the Census data, Dr. Bianco helped me understand how to best navigate through their website.
+Also, got help from [Gitter.com](https://gitter.im/uscensusbureau/general)